Be A Public Land Grazing Activist

 Coordinated Resource Management Plan (CRMP) – A CRMP is typically completed, instead of an AMP, when a ranch with a public land grazing permit also includes an Arizona State Land Department grazing lease.
 A CRMP is supposed to coordinate the management of all of the various lands used by the ranch.
 They are usually drafted with the assistance of the local office of the USDA’s Natural Resources Conservation Service (NRCS), and are used to help the rancher qualify for government assistance from that agency’s Environmental Quality Incentives Program (EQIP).
 An EA is rarely completed for a CRMP, even when federal land and money is involved, so you may have to ask the local NRCS office for a copy.
 Some CRMPs for Arizona ranches are available from this site’s Document Library.

-You can contact the local federal land agency to request these records, but it’s usually more efficient to submit Freedom of Information Act (FOIA) requests using their FOIA websites.
+You can informally contact a local federal land agency office to request these records, but it’s usually more efficient to submit Freedom of Information Act (FOIA) requests using their FOIA websites.
 Requests for Forest Service records can be submitted on the USDA FOIA Public Access Website.
 Requests for BLM records can be submitted on the federal FOIA.gov website.

 You also might be able to find some of these records online through Google searches, especially if they were recently issued.
 And the Arizona State Library’s Arizona Memory Project website might have copies of older records.